2019 Annual Summit in Botswana

 - Meeting Room Hire including AV Equipment (Mon & Tue)

-- Buffet Lunch including 1 natural juice, coffee and tea (Mon & Tue)
+- Buffet Lunch including 1 soft drink, coffee and tea (Mon & Tue)

 - Conference Bag & Administration